PhilipVis/Verummeum/content/blog/google-free-android.md

 Finally, I also use [Whatsapp](https://www.whatsapp.com/android/) regulary.
 Whatsapp is not available from the F-Droid app store because it is not FOSS.
 I was not able to find an alternative, so I have installed the Whatsapp APK directly from the [Whatsapp website](https://www.whatsapp.com/android/).

+If there are Android apps you would like to use that are only available from the Google Play Store, you also have the option to use [Yalp](https://f-droid.org/en/packages/com.github.yeriomin.yalpstore/) to download apk files directly from the Play Store.
+Yalp does not warn you which Android apps rely on Google services, so some apps you can download using Yalp will not work on your Android system without Google services installed.

 ## Other interesting Android projects

 So far the focus of this article has been on how I currently try to achieve a Google free Android system, but there are some other interesting projects that might help you on your journey to a more open and privacy-friendly system.